Format Maremma - Close Encounters of the multiplatform kind

 Maremma conference shows can be organised frequently, in any location around the world on a limitless range of themes.
 The events themselves can by organised directly or by third parties, under license, on condition that the format is respected and that the contents are made available to the licensor.

 Conference shows with the Maremma format have been held (and filmed) since 2012 around Italy, in Grosseto, in the Maremma, in Florence, Bologna (with Romano Prodi and Bill Emmott) and Milan during EXPO 2015.
-In October 2018, the format will be employed for six public conferences during AMBITA (a Forum on the Italian Built Environment) over four days in Grosseto with some twenty-four national and international speakers.
-This would be an ideal moment for the introduction of a “media partner” to experiment with the production and broadcasting of video content.
+In October 2018, the format was employed for six public conferences during AMBITA (a Forum on the Italian Built Environment) over three days in Grosseto with some forty national and international speakers.

 © Richard Harris 2018